BSHS Frequently Asked Questions

 - Ordering via an email sent to Kettering College's bookstore manager.
 The charges for the books can be put on student accounts, and the books will be sent directly to students.

 - A list of required texts and their ISBNs will be provided for the courses for which the students are registered.
 The student may then arrange to purchase the required textbooks from any source they choose.
+Current lists of required textbooks also are available here on our website, in the Bookstore section.

 Online and on-campus tutoring are available to students.
 Specific areas of interest to BSHS students are writing and statistics.